arunkumar-mourougappane/emby-assistant/README.md

 3. Click on **Advanced** in the left sidebar
 4. Click on **API Keys**
 5. Click **+ New API Key**
-6. Enter an application name (e.g., "Emby Helper")
+6. Enter an application name (e.g., "Emby Assistant")
 7. Copy the generated API key to your `.env` file

 ## Usage